AresMUSH/ares-docker/README.md

 4. Copy the `aresmush/install/game.distr` directory to create a new folder `aresmush/game`.

-5. From the ares-docker directory, start the container:
+5. From the ares-docker directory, start the container using this command:

 ```
     docker-compose up